 For example, we, along with other manufacturers of prescription opioid medications, as well as distributors and other sellers of such medications, are the subject of lawsuits and have received subpoenas and other requests for information from various federal, state and local government agencies regarding the sale, marketing and/or distribution of prescription opioid medications.
-Numerous claims against opioid manufacturers, including us, have been and may continue to be filed by or on behalf of states, counties, cities, Native American tribes, other government-related persons or entities, hospitals, health systems, unions, health and welfare funds, other third-party payers and/or individuals.
-See Note 15.
-Commitments and Contingencies in the Consolidated Financial Statements included in Part IV, Item 15 of this report for more information.
-In these cases, plaintiffs seek various remedies, including without limitation declaratory and/or injunctive relief; compensatory, punitive and/or treble damages; restitution, disgorgement, civil penalties, abatement, attorneys' fees, costs and/or other relief.
-Settlement demands may seek significant monetary and other remedies, or otherwise be on terms that we do not consider reasonable under the circumstances.
-Awards against and settlements by our competitors could also incentivize parties to bring additional claims against us.
+Numerous claims against opioid manufacturers, including us, have been and may continue to be filed by or on behalf of various plaintiffs, including states, counties, cities, Native American tribes, other government-related persons or entities, hospitals, health systems, unions, health and welfare funds, other third-party payers and/or individuals.
+See Note 14.
+Commitments and Contingencies for more information.
+In these cases, plaintiffs have sought various remedies, including without limitation, declaratory and/or injunctive relief; compensatory, punitive and/or treble damages; restitution, disgorgement, civil penalties, abatement, attorneys' fees, costs and/or other relief.
+In these cases, settlement demands and discussions often seek significant monetary and other remedies, and we have received some settlement offers that are on terms that we do not consider reasonable under the circumstances or indicative of the merits or potential outcome of any court proceeding with respect to the underlying claims.
+Additionally, while we have made the decision to settle some claims, there can be no assurance that settlement opportunities will continue to be available generally, or be consistent with our historic experience.
+We may not be able to settle all of our opioid claims successfully, and as a result, we may go to trial in certain of these cases.
+Awards against and settlements by us or our competitors could also incentivize parties to bring additional claims against us.
 In addition to the risks of direct expenditures for defense costs, settlements and/or judgments in connection with these claims, proceedings and investigations, there is a possibility of loss of revenues, injunctions and disruption of business.
+Additionally, we have, and may continue to receive, claims or requests for indemnification from certain of our customers.
 Furthermore, we and other manufacturers of prescription opioid medications have been, and will likely continue to be, subject to negative publicity and press, which could harm our brand and the demand for our products.
-In addition, current or future regulatory and legislative proposals could impact us and other manufacturers of prescription opioid medications.
-See the risk factor "Our business and financial co
+Certain other manufacturers of prescription opioid medications have publicly commenced, or announced their intention to commence, cases to seek the protections under Chapter 11 of the Bankruptcy Code to address the claims being asserted against such manufacturers in these opioid lawsuits.